Muerr/games/bm-macros.md

 My call pet macro.
 This will summon the specified pet number if the pet is not dead or cast Revive Pet if the pet is dead.
 If a modifier is held, it will dismiss the pet.
 Otherwise, it will cast Mend Pet.
 It will cast Wake Up to ensure the pet is not feigning death.

-Pet 1 is my Fel Core Hound (Lust pet), Pet 2 is my Battle Rez pet (Quilen).
-I have others but those are the most important.
+Pet 1 is my Fel Core Hound (Ferocity), Pet 2 is my Spirit Beast (Tenacity).
+Pet 3 is a Silithid (Cunning).

 ```
 #showtooltip